 Relatively cheap place with a really good service and home made food.

 ➞ Easy access to/from the airport there is a metro line that will take you directly to the city center.

 ➞ If you are short in time, SKIP Christiania. we found nothing interesting in an “independent neighborhood” full of drug dealers and no option for decent food.

-➞ If you really want to see the little mermaid you have to know that she is never alone.
+➞ Do you really want to see the little mermaid?
+You have to know that she is never alone.

 ➞ Nyhavn is the Copenhagen of the postcards, it is really cute.
 Why not just pass by and take a picture! but be ware! is really touristic and any activity around this area will come with the according price!

 ➞ Be careful, the « street food market » Homemate Torvehallerne is overpriced.